skillrepos/secure-agents/README.md

 These instructions will guide you through configuring a GitHub Codespaces environment that you can use to run the workshop labs.

-This workshop is for **agent builders**.
+This workshop is for agent builders.
 Across five labs you take one deliberately vulnerable AI support agent and harden it, layer by layer: guardrails and canary tokens, least-privilege tool controls, a scoped MCP server, RAG poisoning defenses, and observability.
 The final lab